jacobdensford/jacobdensford.com/pages/adventure-planning-workflow.md

 ### Locations

 Come up with a list of locations, at least six and up to twelve.
 Each location should have an evocative name and a few moments, discoveries, and complications tied to it.
-They may also have NPCs tied to them, thought NPCs tend to move around and show up just where they're needed...
+They may also have NPCs tied to them, though NPCs tend to move around and show up just where they're needed...

 ### Complications, Discoveries, and Moments